 Credit can be tricky because a lot of different factors can affect it.
-Thankfully, there are plenty of things that you can do to fix it with a little self-educating and some self-control.
-So, if you’re wondering “how can I fix my credit myself,” let’s talk about some of the solutions.
+Thankfully, there are plenty of things that you can do to fix it yourself with a little self-educating and some self-control.
+So, if you’re wondering “how can I fix my credit myself,” let’s talk about some of the solutions through our seven step guide below.

 The first thing you should do in figuring out how to fix your credit is to evaluate your current credit situation.
 You should look into getting full credit reports from the three bureaus that provide them: TransUnion, Experian, and Equifax.